-The mission of the Surgical Critical Care Fellowship is to provide an environment of education used to development technical skills and gain in-depth knowledge necessary to care for critically ill patients. critical care fellows from anesthesiology, emergency medicine as well as surgery receive advanced clinical training in an integrated environment.
+The mission of the Surgical Critical Care Fellowship is to provide an environment of education used to development technical skills and gain in-depth knowledge necessary to care for critically ill patients.
+Critical care fellows from anesthesiology, emergency medicine as well as surgery receive advanced clinical training in an integrated environment.
 This training program employs a mix of hands-on clinical experience, interactive workshops, medical simulation and didactic education.

-Surgical Critical Care Fellowship program aims to provide hands-on clinical experience and advanced instruction in the following:
+The Surgical Critical Care Fellowship program aims to provide hands-on clinical experience and advanced instruction in the following:

-The Surgical Critical Care Fellowship provides an outstanding exposure to complex surgical critical care and development of administrative skills that will allow the fellows ability to emerge into a leadership role upon completion.
+The Surgical Critical Care Fellowship provides an outstanding exposure to complex surgical critical care and development of administrative skills that will allow the fellows to emerge into a leadership role upon completion.

 Sample Appointment Contract